reTHINK-project/dev-discovery/README.md

 # dev-discovery

 This repository hosts the soure code of the reTHINK discovery service.

+## overview

+reTHINK Discovery Service is basically a service to find other communication partner.
+We are used to use search engines like google when we want to find information about a certain topic.
+In the same way we can search for persons or also devices.
+We formulate a search query like “Michael Mueller T-Labs”  or “reTHINK Project” in order to find a so called profile of a person.
+Also queries like “who want’s to buy my Mercedes 220 SL “can lead to results.
+Although this service is easy to use like a classic search engine there are fundamental differences.

+**1)      Source of query results**

+Search results are profiles that are written by the user that want to be found.
+Results are not crawled or scanned in the Internet.
+Every user that wants to be found or that wants his devices to be found can create one or many profiles within the discovery service.

+These profiles stay fully under his control.

+**2)      Policy-based visibility**

+Every profile can be configured with a certain visibility.
+So the owner of a profile can configure which user or which group of users can see his profile.

+###Interfaces

+**Web-GUI**

+The reTHINK discovery has a Web-Interface for users that want to use reTHINK discovery with their browser like they are used to from a classic search-engine.
+Furthermore the web-GUI enables to create and manage profile accounts.

+**Rest-API**

+Apart from a web interface reTHINK discovery also provides a RESTful API.
+This REST-interface enables applications and services to discovery communication endpoints of users without using the web-interface.
+So an developer can create his own application logic or design and is able to use reTHINK discovery in the background..

+# Quick guide user view

+##1) Plain web search

+The user can go to the [reTHINK Discovery Website ](https://rethink.tlabscloud.com/discovery/) and search for users or devices.
+The search results are so called profiles.
+They have a headline and some text for description.
+They might have hashtags describing certain topics, communities, locations etc..
+Profiles can also contain communication endpoints like e-mail address, phone number, websites, facebook- or linkedin profile URLS.

+As an additional button within the profile there is a “reTHINK” button.
+If this kind of button is in the profile this means the owner of this profile has a “reTHINK”-ID (a.k.a GUID).
+<<<in future versions>>>
+When this button is pushed it opens a list with different reTHINK end points.
+One can chose e.g. to write a chat-message, do a video-call or a voice-message.
+The availability of the options depends on what kind of reTHINK client is currently available for this user.

+##2) Create an own account

+Every user has the possibility to create an own account with the reTHINK discovery service.

+Press *LOGIN* button in the upper right corner.
+Then press *REGISTER* button

+Now opens up a Web-Formular to fill in:

+**Headline**
+The headline field is mandatory and should be a meaningful name for the profile.

+**Description**
+The description is also mandatory and should explain what the profile is about.

+**reTHINK ID**
+The reTHINK ID is an Identifier used to find current communication channels to reTHINK users(a.k.a GUID)

+**Contact Information**
+Here the user can put URLs that point to social networks or to the company homepage.
+(Please use full URLs e.g. http://www.my_company.com/)
+Also e-mail addresses, phone numbers and many other things can be inserted here.

+**Visibility**
+Here the user can choose between different visibility options:

+- all - means this profile is visible from all over the web
+- reTHINK - means that the profile is visible for all users that have an account at reTHINK discovery
+- Favorites - Ones the account is created and the user is logged in he can mark profiles of other users as favorites.
+   With the visibility option *all my Favorites* only those Favorites can see the profile.
+This option is a good way to create closed or private user groups.

+**Tags**
+Here the user can add certain tags about topics, locations etc..

+**Username**
+The username is mandatory.
+It is not shown in the profile.

+**Password**
+Here the user should provide a password

+Now press the *save* button.
+If no error occur a user is created with a first profile.

+(A user can have many profiles with different visibilities.
+Profiles can be added, changed or deleted.
+When the last profile is deleted the user is deleted automatically)

 # Quick Guide Setup for Deployment
 If you want to deploy discovery service read this section